jundalisay/sp/content/en/research/indian/gospel/chapter-19.md

 Saturday, February 2, 1884

 IT WAS 3PM.
-Sri Ramakrishna had been conversing with Rākhāl , Mahimacharan, Hazra, and other devotees, when M. entered the room and saluted him.
+Sri Ramakrishna had been conversing with Rakhal , Mahimacharan, Hazra, and other devotees, when M. entered the room and saluted him.
 He brought with him splint, pad, and lint to bandage the Master's injured arm.

 ## Master's injured arm